repelliuss/WSL-Context-Menu-Manager/README.md

 2. It will ask for admin privileges to manage registries in the system from Command Prompt.
 You'll be able to view context of last added registry.
 You can check the general content of constructed register in the screenshot down below.
 3. Answer the questions appropriately.

+You can connect launch arguments to the first question `What is your launch command in WSL?:`.
+Last argument will always be launch path.

 <p align="center"><img src="https://b.allthepics.net/Possible-Adding-Questions.png">
 <p align="center"> <i>Possible Adding Scenario</i> </p>